geeknite/geeknite.github.io/_posts/2017-07-20-supacaz-grizips-lock-on-grips-long-term-review.md

 - If you are in for lock on grips there are [cheaper alternatives]({{ site.constants[0].wsib }}/us/lock%20on%20grips)
 - If you are in for really gripy grips check the [Odi X-treme Lock on grips]({%- post_url 2016-06-14-odi-x-treme-lock-on-grips-long-term-review -%})
 - If you are most interested in comfort without losing grip you can opt for [foam grips]({{ site.constants[0].wsib }}/us/foam%20grips)

+**Update 2021-05-16**: After a lot of quite intensive use, the rubber has deteriorated, leaving a sticky material that is not pleasant to the touch.
+We can say that they have reached the end of their useful life.